CSU-CS-Melange/alpha-codegen/README.md

 .
 ```

-Run the `aac` script as follows to generate and compile everything in a new directory call "out",
+Run the `acc` script as follows to generate and compile everything in a new directory called `out`,
 ```
 $ ./artifact/bin/acc test.alpha out
 [acc]: reading 'test.alpha' file